Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/walkthrough/en.md

 Finally, make sure the Next.js application is running (by default, on `http://localhost:3000`).

-Note you may use any of the start commands.
-Development mode with Fast Refresh will be particularly useful during active development.
+Note you may technically use any of the JSS and Next.js application modes, though more than likely you'll use JSS in connected mode with either Next.js development or production mode.
+Next.js development mode with Fast Refresh will be particularly useful during active development.